Murder mystery!

 In our survey of biblical pro-life ethics, we’ve seen right from the beginning how God feels about murder.
 But what about when a murder is unsolved, when a killer or victim remains unknown, when there are no witnesses and insufficient clues for assigning guilt?

-It’s a big problem when we don’t know who to blame for a victim’s death.
+God knows who's to blame for a victim's death, but it’s a big problem when we don’t know.
 Societies are driven to solve murder mysteries so killers don’t roam free to possibly kill again.
-Our God-given sense of justice propels a need for resolution, which is one indication we’re made in His image.
+Our God-given sense of justice propels us toward resolution, which is one indication we’re all made in His image.
 But is our interest in “whodunits” the same as God’s?

 Observations

 The purpose of measuring the distance to the nearest town was to hold it responsible for the murder.
-Bloodguilt would be applied to the townspeople even though they had not committed the crime or known about the death!
+Bloodguilt would be applied to that town's people even though none of them had committed the crime or even known about the death!

-God was not, however, so unmerciful as to leave the city in their guilt without providing a ceremony for expunging guilt.
+God was not, however, unreasonable or unmerciful as to leave the city in a state of guilt without providing a ceremony for expunging blame.

-In ordinary circumstances under God's law, bloodguilt was purged when an avenger killed the murderer.
-Since it would be unjust for an innocent person to be killed to atone for an unsolved death, God ordained that a heifer would be sacrificed in place of the unknown killer.
+In ordinary circumstances, God's law provided for bloodguilt to be purged when the kinsman avenger killed the murderer.
+Since it would be unjust for an innocent person to be killed to atone for an unsolved death, in the instance of a murder mystery, God ordained that a heifer would be sacrificed in place of the unknown killer.

 A heifer is a young, female cow that has yet to give birth to a calf or to give milk.
 In this case, it would also be heifer that had not yet been set to work plowing, threshing, or hauling loads.

 According to the International Standard Bible Encyclopedia, a heifer in the Bible represents “sleekness combined with helplessness.”
-Such an animal would have been prized for beauty and its potential for breeding other livestock, giving milk, and working hard.
+Such an animal would have been prized for its beauty and potential for breeding other livestock, for giving milk and working hard.

-The sacrifice of this animal was not bloody, unlike other sacrifices in the Jewish system.
+The sacrifice of this animal was unlike other sacrifices in the Jewish system in that it was not bloody.
 The heifer’s neck was to be broken in “a valley with running water, which has not been plowed or sown.”
-It seems that the running water was meant to facilitate the hand-washing aspect of the ritual, indicating a return to purity of something that has become unclean.
+It seems that the running water was meant to facilitate the hand-washing aspect of the ritual, indicating a return to purity of something or someone that has become unclean.
+Interesting, isn't it, that both the animal and the land surrounding the stream were to be unworked, in a natural state?

 The ritual also involved an oath.
 Town representatives were to swear, “Our hands did not shed this blood, nor did our eyes see it.”
 They could only say this if it were true; God would know if any of the villagers were truly responsible.

-Finally, the ritual also involved prayer: “Forgive Your people Israel whom You have redeemed, O Lord, and do not place the guilt of innocent blood in the midst of Your people Israel.”
-God gave these words to the elders so they could ask forgiveness on behalf of the town and all of Israel.
+Finally, the ritual involved prayer: “Forgive Your people Israel whom You have redeemed, O Lord, and do not place the guilt of innocent blood in the midst of Your people Israel.”
+God gave these words to the town’s elders so they could ask forgiveness on behalf of their people and all Israel.

-The entire ritual was performed in the presence of priests—men chosen by God to serve Him, bless the people in God’s name, and settle disputes and assaults.
+The entire ritual was performed in the presence of priests—men chosen by God to serve Him, to bless the people in His name, and to settle disputes and assaults.
 They would relay the message that, with completion of the ritual, the people were forgiven.

 This would be the final word on a matter.
-Responsibility for the murder would have been removed so far as they were concerned.
-Their slate was wiped clean concerning a death about which they were ignorant.
-God would be pleased.
+Responsibility for the murder would have been removed so far as the nearest town was concerned.
+Their slate was wiped clean concerning a death about which they were ignorant, and God’s justice would be satisfied.

 Interpretation and application

 Thus we see that resolution of murder mysteries according to Dt.
 21:1-9 is quite different from our methods today.
-About the only thing we're familiar with is swearing oaths in court—sometimes on a Bible, sometimes with the phrase “so help me God.”
+About the only thing that seems familiar is the swearing of an oath—as we do in court, sometimes on a Bible, sometimes with the phrase “so help me God.”
 Juries and judges declare they will decide guilt or innocence without prejudice, based solely on evidence; witnesses swear to tell “the truth, the whole truth, and nothing but the truth.”
-Other than that, God is not brought into the process.
+Other than that, God is not brought into our judicial proceedings.

-So what does Dt.
-21:1-9 mean to us today?
-For one thing, the passage reinforces several principles we’ve already seen in scripture, and ties in with others we will see.
+So what does Deuteronomy 21:1-9 mean to us today?
+For one thing, the passage reinforces several principles we’ve already seen in scripture, and ties in with others we will discover later.

 ►In Genesis 4:10-11 we saw that the blood of murder victims “cries out to God from the ground.”
 That corresponds with the idea found in Numbers 35:33-34 and Dt.
-19:10-13 that the blood of innocent people stains or defiles the ground.
-God is highly offended by murder, especially when it occurs on land He gave Israel.
+19:10-13, that the blood of innocent people stains or defiles the ground.
+God is highly offended by murder, especially when it occurs on land He had given to Israel.

-►The ritual of hand washing foreshadows Pilate’s attempt to cleanse himself of guilt he would incur executing an innocent man.
-In contrast, the Jewish people who were calling for Jesus’ death accepted that guilt by saying, “His blood shall be on us and on our children!”
+►The ritual of hand washing foreshadowed Pilate’s attempt to cleanse himself of the guilt he would incur by executing an innocent man.
+In contrast, the Jewish people who called for Jesus’ death accepted guilt by saying, “His blood shall be on us and on our children!”
 (Matthew 27:22-25).
 Unless they repented and turned in faith to Him, their guilt would remain (Acts 3:13-16).

-While the ceremony prescribed in Dt.
-21:1-9 is not for today, the passage should bring comfort to those who lose loved ones through murder.
+While the ceremony prescribed in Deuteronomy 21:1-9 is not for today, the passage should bring comfort to those who have lost loved ones through the crime of murder.
 It shows that God recognizes the loss of every human life and wants the larger community to acknowledge it too.
-No one is forgotten or ignored by Him, even when our best technology fails to identify a slain individual.
+No one is forgotten or ignored by Him, even when our best technology fails to identify a slain individual or his or her killer.

 Because He is omniscient, God knows every person who has been slain, and by whom.
-We see this exact accounting in passages such as Psalm 10, Isaiah 26:21, and Revelation 6:9-11.
-With God, there are no “cold case” mysteries.
+We see His precision and attention to detail in passages such as Psalm 10:13-14, Isaiah 26:21, and Revelation 6:9-11.
+With God, there are no unresolved “cold case” mysteries.
+He will avenge all murders.

 Focus on forgiveness